danzen/zimjs/docs.md

    and a confidence property that is a ratio (0-1) for confidence in the result
-   Note: iOS (at this time) does not support the listen() and result event dispatches "speechend" events when listen() has detected an end to the talking dispatches an "error" event if no words are spoken, etc. the event object has an error property with the error message dispatches "start", "end" and "error" on the utterance object returned by talk()
+   Note: iOS (at this time) does not support the listen() and result event dispatches "speechend" events when listen() has detected an end to the talking dispatches "start", "end" events dispatches a "boundary" event between words dispatches an "error" event if no words are spoken, etc. the event object has an error property with the error message
 Note: there are more features to the Web Speech API - see the HTML docs

 ************************************
-[89614] Fonts - loaded into Frame()
+[90825] Fonts - loaded into Frame()

 Fonts
 For a Label object or components with labels